Antique 16th Century European Boar Spear Pike

 The overall length of the steelhead with the socket: 36 cm (14.17 inches).

-To see the 16th century pictures depicting warriors armed with similar spears, please view the last two photos in the listing.
+To view photos of 16th-century warriors armed with similar spears, please see the last two pictures in the listing.